idaholab/Saleae_Output_Parser/README.md

 ...
 ```

+#### Creating a binary file from a SPI logic capture on boot:

+`python3 saleae_parser.py -z spi --binary --device W25Q128JVSQ spi_table.csv`

+This will create a `seq_read.bin` file and a `mem_map.bin` file.
+The `seq_read.bin` is just all of the reads in order (there may be repeated address space) and `mem_map.bin` is the whole memory space with the last set values (considers writes)

+You could then use a tool like `binwalk` to extract artifacts from the binary image.

 ## Contributing

 Any contribution is welcome either to fix bugs or to add functionality and additional analyzers to the script.
 Please submit a pull request if you would like to contribute.